Wills and Probate

-Working with an experienced attorney is essential whether you are planning for the future by creating a will or going through the probate process for a recently deceased friend or family member.
-Thorough planning will include a Last Will, a Living Will, a designation of a health care surrogate, and a Power of Attorney at a minimum.
+Working with an experienced Wills and Probate attorney is essential.
+Whether you are planning for the future by creating a Will or going through the probate process for a recently deceased friend or family member.
+Thorough planning includes a Last Will, a Living Will, a designation of a health care surrogate, and a Power of Attorney at a minimum.
 Parents of minor children will also need a Pre-Need Guardianship.
-The attorneys at Mario, Gunde, Peters, Rhoden & Kelley have the comprehensive knowledge needed to assist you in this area.
+The attorneys at Mario Gunde Peters & Kelley have the comprehensive knowledge and compassion needed to assist you in this area.

 Call us for a free consultation to review your planning documents or to start planning.
 Same-day appointments are available.

 - Estate rep. gathers details to fulfill duties

 - Identify and inventory the decedent’s property

 - Figure out the best transfer process for assets

 The Florida power of attorney (or POA) allows you to designate an agent who can legally act on your behalf.
 Although a POA is primarily used to address financial matters, your agent can also make important health care decisions for you.